 A recent study revealed some surprising statistics and information about the rising alcohol abuse in the U.S. and how it has changed in the past decade.
 Trends show that more Americans are drinking alcohol and more of them are drinking to a point that is dangerous or harmful.
 The increase has been especially prominent among women, minorities and older adults.

 A federal agency for alcohol research sponsored the study which examined how drinking patterns in the U.S. changed between 2003 and 2013 by surveying tens of thousands of adults.
-Their findings showed that drinking in general increased substantially over that time period and problem drinking increased by an even greater percentage.
+Their findings showed that drinking in general increased substantially over that time period.
+Even worse, problem drinking increased by an even greater percentage.
 Unfortunately the numbers amount to a possible public health crisis considering the consequences that accompany high risk drinking.

 Drinking heavily can lead to a number of different diseases and health problems including psychological issues as well as violence, crime and car accidents.
 If drinking continues to increase at this rate it could put a strain on the country and cause issues for many Americans in need of treatment.
 This health crisis would only add the myriad of problems the U.S. is facing as a result of other issues like the opioid epidemic which has yet to be fully dealt with by the government.